 This robust demand from students in the Subang Jaya vicinity means that this passenger demographic get to enjoy special promotions on a regular basis.

-SEE ALSO: Subang Jaya still a homebuyer’s hub
+CHECK OUT: Subang Jaya still a homebuyer’s hub

 Rohen and his uni mates obtain (usually higher than normal) designated discounts every other week, all which are not privy to other passenger groups in the Klang Valley.
 In fact, this fantastic deal just came in for him yesterday: